Mellon M. Zhang

 news

-Check out our work on MAPS, now out on arXiv!
+Our work on MAPS is now out on arXiv.
 We propose an effective new framework for maintaining broad generalizability during VLM-to-VLA transfer.
-Big thanks to all my collaborators for pulling off this project!
-Also check out the project site!
+Our project site is also live.

 Our work on Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences was accepted to WACV 2026.